Proving prediction prudence: Paired difference tests

 \paragraph{Goal.} We consider $\Delta_w$ as defined by \eqref{eq:Deltaw} the realisation of a test statistic to be defined below and want to answer the following two questions: \begin{itemize} \item If $\Delta_w <0$, how safe is the conclusion that the observed (realised) values are on weighted average less than the predictions, i.e.\ the predictions are prudent / conservative? \item If $\Delta_w > 0$, how safe is the conclusion that the observed (realised) values are on weighted average greater than the predictions, i.e.\ the predictions are aggressive? \end{itemize} The safety of conclusions is measured by p-values which provide error probabilities for the conclusions to be wrong.
 The lower the p-value, the more likely the conclusion is right.

 In order to be able to examine the properties of the sample and $\Delta_w$ with statistical methods, we have to make the assumption that the sample was generated with some random mechanism.
-This mechanism is described in the following assumption.
+The key idea for the mechanism is to interpret the weights $w_i$ as the probabilities of the corresponding observations $\Delta_i$.
+Consequently, we look at an inhomogeneous version of the empirical distribution of the sample $\Delta_1, \ldots, \Delta_n$, with the weight $w_i$ replacing $1/n$ as the probability of observation $\Delta_i$.
+The details of the mechanism are described in the following assumption.

 \begin{assumption} The sample $\Delta_1, \ldots, \Delta_n$ consists of independent realisations of a random variable $X_\vartheta$ with distribution given by

 where the value of the parameter $\vartheta \in \mathbb{R}$ is unknown. \end{assumption} Note that \eqref{eq:DistrX} includes the case of equally weighted observations\footnote{ See Appendix~\ref{se:Cases} for a more detailed discussion of special cases with equal weights.}, by choosing $w_i = 1/n$ for all $i$.